makkus/freckles_website/pages/02.blog/so-i-made-this-thing/item.md

 $ curl https://freckles.io | bash -s -- frecklecute ansible-task --become --task-name mongrelion.docker
 ```

 Not going to explain what that does, as it should be obvious by now (hint: `mongrelion.docker` is an *Ansible role* that installs ... well)...
+You get the idea...

 ## Other use-cases